Uday-garg/CppAssignment-1/A5/Bug-report.md

 2. **What bug does the original code have?**

+  I put an <= sign instead of < in both the for loops as I wanted a complete comparison.

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+  I thought that I needed to make a complete comparison.

 4. **How to correct the bug?**

+  Just remove the = sign from the <= in the for loops.

 5. **The corresponding bug-free code or code snippet is:**